 The Year of the Ox and the Five Elements

-In the Chinese Theory of Elements, every zodiac sign is tied to one out of the five elements: Wood, Gold (also known as Metal), Earth, Water and Fire.
-Each animal year correlates with an element which appears once every 60 years.
-To give an example, 2021 was the Year of the Metal Ox, while the last Metal Ox Year was back in 1961.
+First things first, let’s talk about the five elements in Chinese astrology: Wood, Gold (also known as Metal), Earth, Water, and Fire.
+Every zodiac sign is tied to one of these elements, and each animal year corresponds with an element that appears once every 60 years.
+So, for example, 2021 was the Year of the Metal Ox, while the last Metal Ox Year was back in 1961.

-Wood – 1925 and 1985 – They have many talents and will have a fairly good life, although the start of their life will be rougher than most.
+- Wood (1925 and 1985): These oxen have many talents and will have a fairly good life, although the start of their journey may be a bit rougher than most.

-Earth – 1949 and 2009 – They are meticulous and want to be in charge.
-These Oxen generally make tons of money, although they always seem to lose it.
-But, they will mature and enjoy their old age.
+- Earth (1949 and 2009): These oxen are meticulous and like to be in charge.
+They’re likely to make tons of money, but they may have trouble holding onto it.
+But, don’t worry, they will mature and enjoy their old age.